exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 def leap_year?(_), do: false
 ```

-In the [multiple clause function approach][functions-approach] we discuss why in this approach the `Integer.mod/2` function will not work.
+In the [multiple clause function approach][clause-approach] we discuss why in this approach the `Integer.mod/2` function will not work.

 ## Approach: control flow structures